BarryDigby/circrna_original/README.md

 - [ ] nextflow_schema.json.
 Added pipeline parameters but need to add all relevant information for each flag.
 - [x] environment.yml file pinned version numbers.
+- [ ] test dataset

+**Test Data:** circRNA data for Chromosome 1 in fastq files. map the fastq files, split chromosome 'in half' and use for DE (must have 3 replicates).
+Fastq files are suitably small ~2Mb.
+Figure out how to store the data on github + bwa + hisat2 index files for minimal test run. use ciriquant for the analysis. do not use all 6 tools for test dataset.
 ***

 # Notes